solana-labs/solana/book/src/out-of-order-blocks.md

 1. Leader 2 finds the golden ticket in slot 1
 2. Leader 2 proposes block for slot 2
-3. Block contains up to two PoH paths:
-    * The golden ticket PoH.
-    * The PoH path to a previous block.

-The golden ticket PoH path must be at most 1 slot longer that the PoH path to the block, and this should only occur if the block is attached to the previous block.
-The reason why the two paths could be different is because Leader 1 may complete the block for slot 1 and Leader 2 may decide to attach block 2 to block 1.
+PoH path with the golden ticket should attack to the proposed block, except if the block attaches to the previous block directly.
+In this scenario, the PoH path for the golden ticket was generated concurrently with the previous leaders block, and the proposed block is directly attached to the previous block as well.

 ### Ahead of time Execution